hangyeolhong/PURE/ReadMe.md

 ## Details
 - dataset.py: performs data preprocessing
 - evaluate.py: conducts evluations using all metrics
-- PURE.pyE: the main function with model definition and model training
+- PURE.py: the main function with model definition and model training